 My teenage stomach was tough.

-Honestly, I haven’t bought Hot Pockets in a long time but the idea of filling dough with delicious things and freezing it for later is a perfect idea for the last meal in Frozen Week.
+Honestly, I haven’t bought Hot Pockets in a long time but the idea of filling dough with delicious things and freezing it for later is a perfect idea for stocking the fridge.

 1) You can use store-bought pizza dough to make these, but if you want to make your own dough, it isn't so hard.
 Start by stirring all ingredients together in a large bowl or the bowl of a stand mixer.